Skip to main content

 • Junior engineers exploring production safely

-Agent Mode: Autonomous Execution
+Agent Mode: Approval-Gated Execution

 Real example: